AUV-IITK/triton/underwater_simulation/README.md

 - Prats, M.; Perez, J.; Fernandez, J.J.; Sanz, P.J., "An open source tool for simulation and supervision of underwater intervention missions", 2012 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), pp. 2577-2582, 7-12 Oct.
 2012
 - Centelles, D.; Soriano-Asensi, A.; Martí, J.V.; Marín, R.; Sanz, P.J.
 Underwater Wireless Communications for Cooperative Robotics with UWSim-NET.
 Appl.
 Sci.
 2019, 9, 3526.

 ### Issues
+**If this repository has been cloned outside the underwater_simulation package originally installed,then replace the  original folder with the underwater_simulation folder in this repository.<br>**
+**Change the root path of uwsim folder in "SimulatorConfig.h" as per yours.**

 #### Exception GeographicLib::GeographicErr when starting uwsim